Alappuzha–Chennai Express: Extension to Alappuzha (1991–present)

 During 1991, the historic train bid goodbye to Cochin Terminus as it was extended to the newly inaugurated line to Alleppey.
 It was renumbered 6041/6042 in 1990.
 In 2004 the train was to be converted to Superfast express category numbered 2681/2682, but due to strong protests, the move was not implemented.
 It was again renumbered 16041/16042 in 2005.The Government of Kerala, in 2012, has officially asked an extension of this train to Vikram Sarabhai Terminal in the state capital of Thiruvananthapuram but the demand was never materialised and from 23 Sep 2012, the train reentered Coimbatore junction, after nearly a gap of 30 long years after the double line via Irugur was commissioned.
 On 16 Jun 2014, the First Class non AC coaches were removed and have been replaced by a 3A coach.
 The train was upgraded to Superfast express category from 13-07-2014 with new train numbers 22639/22640.

 The train's assigned number is 22639.
 The corresponding Chennai Superfast Express runs from Alleppey to Chennai (train number 22640).

 Coach composition

-The train used to have all classes of accommodation, 1st AC, 2nd AC, 3rd AC, Sleeper class and General Sitting and now it shares its rake with the Chennai–Thiruvananthapuram Superfast Express.
+The train used to have all classes of accommodation, 1st AC, 2nd AC, 3rd AC, Sleeper class and General Sitting and now it shares its rake with the MGR Chennai Central –Thiruvananthapuram central Superfast Express.